qruto/laravel-flora/UPGRADING.md

 Assets list for publishing moved to config file.

 - `MakeCronJob` removed.
 During installation process in `production` environment, you will be asked to create a cron job for running task scheduler.
+- Supervisor configuration support planned to be added in the future.